vadimv/server-components/README.md

 The application developer's experience is similar to creating a React application in Java with direct access to its backend data.

-Other bonuses of this approach are:
 - coding and debugging the UI is just coding in plain Java and debugging Java;
 - fast initial page load no matter of the application's size;
 - your code always stays on your server;
 - SEO-friendly out of the box.

-Known concerns to deal with:
-- may be not a good fit for use cases requiring very low response time, heavy animations, etc;
-- latency between a client and the server should be low enough to ensure a good user experience;
-- more memory and CPU resources may be required on the server;
-- as for a stateful app, for scalability some kind of sticky session management required;
-- a question of how to integrate RSP with existing JavaScript and CSS codebase needs to be addressed.

 ### Hello World